aliyun/iotkit-embedded/src/http/README.md

 - **infra**.
 Authentication, net and so on tool set.

 ## API
-Please refer to  [http api](https://code.aliyun.com/edward.yangx/public-docs/wikis/user-guide/linkkit/Prog_Guide/API/HTTP_Provides#IOT_HTTP_Init) for API details.
+Please refer to  [http api](https://help.aliyun.com/document_detail/462263.html) for API details.
-## Reference
-Please refer to  [http connect](https://code.aliyun.com/edward.yangx/public-docs/wikis/user-guide/linkkit/Prog_Guide/HTTP_Connect) for example details.